metablaster/WindowsFirewallRuleset/README.md

 cd WindowsFirewallRuleset-master
 ```

-9. At this point if you want to execute only specific scripts then you should "unblock" all project
-files first by executing the script called `UnblockProject.ps1`,
+9. At this point you should "unblock" all project files first by executing the script called `UnblockProject.ps1`,
 btw. project files were blocked by Windows to prevent users from running untrusted script code
 downloaded from internet: